Leibniz Institute for Astrophysics Potsdam

 Nearby Attractions

-While the Leibniz Institute for Astrophysics Potsdam is a destination in its own right, several nearby attractions warrant exploration.
+While visiting the Leibniz Institute for Astrophysics Potsdam, there are several nearby attractions worth exploring:

 Insider Tips